Legendaryabu/Blood-Donation-System/README.md

 4. Build and run the solution using Visual Studio.

 ---
-Developed as part of my Software Engineering studies at the South Eastern University of Sri Lanka (SEUSL).
+---
+Developed and maintained by **Code_x_abd**.
+A Software Engineering project focused on efficient data management and system architecture.